 Geraldine also enjoys being on the other side of the competition, as an adjudicator.
 She has judged a number of competitions, including Music Teacher National Association State and Division Competitions, Texas Music Teachers Association Performance Competitions, Houston Forum Young Artist Competition, Crown Ridge Music Festival, Janice Kay Hodges Piano Competition, and Missouri Music Teachers Association Pre-College Auditions.
 Geraldine is grateful for the opportunity to listen to these young aspiring pianists.

 Geraldine earned a Doctor of Musical Arts from University of Houston Moores School of Music studying with renowned pedagogue Nancy Weems.
 She was awarded the prestigious Presidential Graduate Fellowship, Winifred and Maurice Hirsch Memorial Scholarship, and Charles and Dorothy Bishop Scholarship.
 Prior to doctoral studies, Geraldine received masters and bachelors degrees from Northwestern University and Missouri State University respectively.
 Past principal teachers include Alan Chow, Wei-Han Su, and Chong-Lim Ng.

-Geraldine is currently based in Seoul, South Korea.
-Previously, she taught private lessons at the Musical Arts Center of San Antonio, Inc., and was on the faculty at Valley City State University as Assistant Professor of Piano.
+Geraldine is currently based in San Antonio, Texas.
+She teaches at San Antonio College and maintains a small private studio.
+From 2013-2017, she was a faculty member at Valley City State University as Assistant Professor of Piano.
 Prior to that, she held adjunct positions at Houston Community College and University of Houston.
-She was a member of the San Antonio Music Teachers Association, Texas Music Teachers Association, Music Teachers National Association, and Pi Kappa Lambda.
+She is a member of the San Antonio Music Teachers Association, Texas Music Teachers Association, Music Teachers National Association, and Pi Kappa Lambda.